 As a budget tour operator, YPT gives you the Ultra Budget Tour – the cheapest option to visit North Korea.
 Starting and finishing in Dandong, China, we take the train into Pyongyang and spend two nights in the DPRK capital.

-Two local Korean guides to accompany us, a YPT guide, accommodation in Pyongyang, three meals a day (except for on the train), transport and our own group driver, and nearly all entrance fees are all covered in the price unless marked on the itinerary.
+Two local Korean guides to accompany us, a YPT guide, accommodation in Pyongyang, three meals a day (except for on the train), transport and our own group driver, and all entrance fees are all covered in the price unless marked on the itinerary.
 And all for just €475 euro!

 With the DPRK visa costing €50, you are looking at a two-night trip with very little else to budget for on your time in the country.
 So, here’s our countdown of 5 reasons why you should visit the DPRK on an Ultra Budget tour:

 5. The Train Journey

-3. The Itinerary
+3. The itinerary

 Of course, though, the number one reason for choosing an Ultra-Budget tour is the affordability!
-If you’re on an even tighter budget but really want to set foot into North Korea, we can arrange day trips to the Sinuiju Special Economic Zone adjacent to Dandong.
+If you’re on an even tighter budget but really want to set foot into North Korea, we can arrange a day trip for you to the Sinuiju – the North Korean city adjacent to Dandong.